sagarsamvedi/Love-Babbar-DSA/README.md

 ## Acknowledgments

-- Special thanks to LOVE BABBAR for the magical DSA Sheet: [https://450dsa.com/].
+- Special thanks to Striver for the magical DSA Sheet: https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2.

 May your code be bug-free, and your journey through DSA Wonderland be filled with triumphs!